nisbus/reactive_cloudant/README.md

 ##ReactiveCloudant is a .NET library for interacting with your Cloudant database.

 Currently this library only supports views and single document queries and save a single document.
-The queries support key, startkey and endkey as well as include docs and authentication against Cloudant.
+The queries support key, startkey/endkey, inclusive_end, include_docs, skip/limit and descending order.

 ###TODO